turingschool/curriculum/source/projects/contact_manager.markdown

 ### Integration tests for People

-Check out the `people_views_spec.rb` and there are several examples that would apply to companies, too.
+Check out the `person_view_spec.rb` and there are several examples that would apply to companies, too.

 Create a `companies_views_spec.rb` and bring over anything related to phone numbers.
 Refactor the `before` block and copied tests to reflect companies.